streetturtle/awesome-wm-widgets/todo-widget/README.md

 # ToDo Widget (in progress)

-This widgets displays a list of to do items and allows to mark item as done, delete item and create new ones:
+This widget displays a list of to do items and allows to mark item as done/undone, delete an item and create a new ones:

 ![screenshot](./todo.gif)

 # Installation

+Put a **json.lua** from this repository: https://github.com/rxi/json.lua under ~/.config/awesone folder.
+And don't forget to start a repo :)

-Clone repo under **~/.config/awesome/** and add the widget in **rc.lua**:
+Then clone this repo under **~/.config/awesome/** and add the widget in **rc.lua**:

 ```lua
 local todo_widget = require("awesome-wm-widgets.todo-widget.todo")